Ixolit/php-interoperability/README.md

 - **ArrayConvertibleInterface**: Declares the toArray() method.
 - **ArrayLoadableInterface**: Declares the fromArray() method.
 - **ArraySerializableInterface**: Declares both the toArray() and fromArray() interface.
+- **ArrayObjectInterface**: An interface that implements all interfaces from the built-in \ArrayObject class to help with creating array-compatible classes.

 ### PHP-FIG